 Receivable from sale of investment pertains to the sale of the Parent Company's investment in Lucky Star.
-Since Management believes that there is significant uncertainty with respect to the recovery of its investment in Lucky Star as a result of the Supreme Court decision to shut down Jai-alai operations, the Parent Company sold its investment in Lucky Star for \$\mathbb{P}96.59\$ million (a company incorporated to operate off-front on betting stations in the Philippines).
+Since Management believes that there is significant uncertainty with respect to the recovery of its investment in Lucky Star as a result of the Supreme Court decision to shut down Jai-alai operations, the Parent Company sold its investment in Lucky Star for \$\frac{1}{2}96.59\$ million (a company incorporated to operate off-front on betting stations in the Philippines).
 The related receivable from the sale, which is collectible over ten years at certain pre-agreed installment terms until 2012, has been fully provided with allowance for impairment and credit losses.

-In 2021 and 2020, the Board of Directors approved the write-off of receivables from Lucky Star amounting to ₱38.59 million and ₱44.00 million, respectively.
+In 2022 and 2021, the Board of Directors approved the write-off of receivables from Lucky Star amounting to nil and ₱38.59 million, respectively.